Bubbleworks

-Bubbleworks (originally named Prof. Burp's Bubble Works, then Imperial Leather Bubbleworks from 2006) was a dark water ride opened in 1990 at Chessington World of Adventures Resort in Greater London, England.
-It took riders through animated scenes of a comical factory producing fizzy pop.
-The original ride closed, to be redesigned in 2006 with a sponsorship by Imperial Leather toiletries, with the majority of the animations removed.
-The new Bubbleworks then closed in September 2016 to be replaced by The Gruffalo River Ride Adventure.
+Bubbleworks (originally named Prof. Burp's Bubble Works and later Imperial Leather Bubbleworks from 2006) was a dark water ride located at Chessington World of Adventures Resort in Greater London, England.
+Opening in 1990 the attraction took riders through animated scenes of a comical factory producing fizzy pop.
+The original ride closed to be redesigned in 2006 with a sponsorship by Imperial Leather toiletries which resulted in the majority of the animations being removed.
+This version of the ride operated until September 2016 when it closed permanently to be rethemed to The Gruffalo River Ride Adventure.

 History

 Prof. Burp's Bubble Works

 The original Prof. Burp's Bubble Works station.

 The ride was created as part of the second phase to regenerate Chessington Zoo into a popular theme park.
 The Transylvania area in Chessington World of Adventures was created in 1990, opening with the Vampire and Prof. Burp's Bubble Works as its main attractions.

 Park developer John Wardley developed the concept of a magical factory following the making of Professor Burp's fizzy pop from juicing to bottling.
 Keith Sparks' production company designed and built the attraction.
 The musical soundtrack was produced by composer Graham Smart.

 The dark ride went on to be highly successful for the park.
 It spawned similar water dark rides in the country.
 John Wardley has stated it was often named third best dark ride in the world by the National Amusement Park Historical Association.
 John Wardley later reflected on the attraction as being his "proudest moment at Chessington".

-Riders had the option to exit into a gift shop, originally selling Bubble Works souvenirs including Professor Burp-branded drinks.
+Riders had the option to exit into a gift shop, originally selling Bubbleworks souvenirs including Professor Burp-branded drinks.
 In later years, the ride's exit path was permanently routed through the gift shop.